 He continued to serve on Deep Space 38 for a further two years, before joining the USS Benton as its Chief Flight Control Officer, as a favor from now-Admiral Knox.
 In some ways, starship life was more what he was looking for from Starfleet.
 The Benton was a Nebula-class explorer and was sent on a number of sensitive, challenging missions, but he felt in some ways that his overall influence as a staff officer had been greater.
 He served in this role for nearly three years before being posted as the Strategic Operations Officer on Starbase 13 in the Federation’s core.

 In 2399, he was tapped by Admiral Knox to serve as his Chief of Staff, overseeing all of the other staff officers in the Delta Exploration Initiative, in addition to managing the admiral’s schedule and helping him with logistics.
-At 30 years old, he was not the youngest person in Starfleet to achieve flag rank, but he was certainly preternaturally high in authority for someone of his age.
+At 30 years old, he was not the youngest person in Starfleet to achieve the rank of captain, but he was certainly preternaturally high in authority for someone of his age.